tjphippen/fediverse/README.md

 ## Description

 The goal of this project is to provide a Dockerized Ubuntu/CentOS image that Creators can easily setup.
-This will automatically install & connect to multiple distributed content networks listed below, then provide an Admin UI/CMS running on port 80(Like Wordpress).
+This will automatically install & connect to multiple distributed content networks listed below, provide an Admin UI/CMS running on port 80(Like Wordpress) & serve a website/portal for public or members only content.
 The Creator may add plugins/modules for payments or subscriptions, themes, etc.

 All content will be stored/accessed via distributed networks.

+Admin Interface:
+  - PHP & Vue.js (running on hosted server)

+Consumption Interfaces:
+  - Vue.js/CSS/HTML served from hosted server(creator's domain, theming, extended plugins)
+  - Android/iOS Mobile app(TBD) (@handel for creators, official plugins supported)

 ## Ref